jhm516/Luncher-Assets/README.md

 ## Disclaimer

 This software has been created purely for the purposes of academic research.
 It is not intended to be used to attack other systems.
 Project maintainers are not responsible or liable for misuse of the software.
 Use responsibly.

 Use of this DLL with pirated or unauthorized copies of the game is strictly prohibited.
 This tool is intended only for legitimate owners of the game for LAN or private use.

+⚠️ This repository is provided as a **Proof of Concept** only.
+No support is provided for any illegal, unauthorized, or commercial use.

+By using this code, you agree that you are solely responsible for any actions taken with it.

 ## Usage